tbcgit/cleanbar/README.md

 To use CleanBar, you will need:

 - FASTQ file containing your sequence data from a split-and-pool barcoding assay.
-This file must be quality-filtered prior to use
+This file must be quality-filtered prior to use.
-- ``barcodes.txt`` file listing the barcodes used in your assay
+- ``barcodes.txt`` file listing the barcodes used in your assay.

 We provide a ``barcodes.txt`` file for the Atrandi platform, based on the SINGLE-MICROBE DNA BARCODING protocol (Doc.
 No. DGPM02323206001).
 If your data were generated using this system, you can use the file directly.
-If you're working with data from a different split-and-pool barcoding platform, please refer to the section "How to adapt CleanBar to other split-and-pool barcoding platforms" in this manual for instructions on how to generate a compatible ``barcodes.txt`` file.
+If you're working with data from a different split-and-pool barcoding platform, please refer to the section "How to use CleanBar with other split-and-pool barcoding platforms?" in this manual for instructions on how to generate a compatible ``barcodes.txt`` file.

 ## How to install CleanBar?